rayan967/inverse-modeling-ceramics-thesis/README.md

 poetry install
 ```
 This will install the project package and its dependencies.
-You can then activate the virtual environment using:
+You can then activate the virtual environment (for linux) using:
 ```console
 source $(poetry env info --path)/bin/activate
 ```